-Heard the Singapore Budget 2021 buzz but not sure how it affects you?
-From GST vouchers to incentives for electric vehicles, here’s how the new measures will help families in Singapore in the year ahead
+Heard the Singapore Budget 2022 buzz but not sure how it affects you?
+From GST vouchers to rebates, here’s how the new measures will help families in Singapore

 Savings on Utilities

 Eligible households will receive additional GST Voucher U-Save rebates yearly until 2026, with the amount depending on their HDB flat type.
 In 2023, the Additional GST Voucher U-Save under the Assurance Package will be as follows: